Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Organic backpacking food is for hikers who want to avoid chemicals such as pesticides, herbicides, antibiotics, fertilizers, and hormones in their trail menus.
+Organic backpacking food fuels hikers who wish to avoid chemicals such as pesticides, herbicides, antibiotics, fertilizers, additives and hormones in their trail menus.

 You must be interested in the healthiest backpacking food to fuel your hard working body on a long hiking trip, or you wouldn't be reading this.